 Before the trip, and to begin with, they advise: Check Each State’s Cases in the Last 7 Days.

 You can also arrange a visit with a medical center that has an international health service or care for travelers before leaving the country.
+When traveling abroad during the pandemic, it is also important to have insurance that covers COVID-19 disease and make sure that the policy covers the repatriation costs.

 Do not forget, of course, the masks, alcohol gel, and the thermometer.

-If the traveler presents any suspicious symptoms of COVID-19, in no case should they leave their country, and should immediately contact a medical service.
+If the traveler presents any suspicious symptoms of COVID-19, in no case should they leave their country and should immediately contact a medical service.

 If symptoms occur during the journey or on the way back, you should also contact a medical service.